 Take note of your surroundings

 When you're brought in for an interview, pay close attention to what's going on around you.
 Ask yourself the following questions:

-All of these little details provide clues into the corporate culture and what you can expect, should you make a career change and accept a job offer from this organization.
-Click on the following link from The Muse to learn other sneaky ways to determine company culture during an interview.
+All of these little details provide insight into the corporate company culture and what you can expect, should you accept an offer from this organization.

 Consider how you were treated during the interview process.
 Did the recruiter reschedule your interview three times before finally getting you into the office?
 Did most of the interviewers seem prepared for your meeting, or did they appear to be thrown into the mix at the last minute?
-When you asked each interviewer specifics about the job and what would be required of the person who accepted it, were their answers somewhat consistent or did they vary greatly?
+When you asked each interviewer specifics about the job and what would be required, were their answers somewhat consistent or did they vary greatly?

-Your treatment during the interview process is often an indication of what you will face at the company, should you decide to work there.
-Click on the following link from Monster for additional questions to ask yourself when evaluating the interview experience.
+Your treatment during the interview process is often an indication of what you will face at the company if you decide to work there.